What is a Journal?

 Here are two examples of journals: “Advances in environmental research : an international journal of research in environmental science, engineering and technology” and “African archaeological review.”

 Journals can be in print or digital formats, and many are available both ways.
-Some are available to read at no charge, but for paid access you can check the list of journals PCC subscribes to, and either list them alphabetically by title or by subject to find what you need.
+Some are available to read at no charge, but for paid access you can search for journal articles in the library catalog under the "Articles" tab.